Overture-2021/MemoryForest/README.md

 This repository is currently a client-side prototype:

 - data is stored in React component state
-- there is no backend or persistence layer
+- there is no backend layer
-- refreshing the page clears the current data

 ## Tech Stack